Below is a list of the terms used to describe listings on ReimagineReview, some with additional descriptions and definitions.

 - Projects: Projects are platforms or services.

 - Observational studies: Observational studies are studies in which no intervention is made, but peer review is studied.
-Can include meta-analysis and modelling.
+Can include meta-analysis and modeling.

 - Proposed: Not yet under active development